ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Secure Communication in the Group {#sec-cons-communication}

-When a group member receives a message from a certain sender for the first time since joining the group, it needs to have a mechanism in place to avoid replayed messages, e.g., {{Section B.2 of RFC8613}} or {{Section E of I-D.ietf-core-oscore-groupcomm}}.
+When a group member receives a message from a certain sender for the first time since joining the group, it needs to have a mechanism in place to avoid replayed messages and to assert their freshness, e.g., {{Section B.1.2 of RFC8613}} or {{Section 10 of I-D.ietf-core-oscore-groupcomm}}.
 Such a mechanism aids the recipient group member also in case it has rebooted and lost the security state used to protect previous group communications with that sender.

 By its nature, the KDC is invested with a large amount of trust, since it acts as generator and provider of the symmetric keying material used to protect communications in each of its groups.
 While details depend on the specific communication and security protocols used in the group, the KDC is in the position to decrypt messages exchanged in the group as if it was also a group member, as long as those are protected through commonly shared group keying material.